LSE CEO Schwimmer says feels "very good" about Refinitiv deal

 LONDON, Sept 19 (Reuters) - London Stock Exchange Group Chief Executive David Schwimmer said he feels "very good" about the proposed $27 billion acquisition of data and analytics company Refinitiv, in which Thomson Reuters has a minority stake.

-Last week, the LSE rebuffed a proposed $39 billion takeover bid from rival Hong Kong Exchanges and Clearing.
+Last week, the LSE rebuffed a proposed $39 billion takeover bid from rival Hong Kong Exchanges and Clearing, which vowed to press on with its proposal by speaking directly to the London bourse's shareholders.

+Thomson Reuters, a professional information company that is the parent of Reuters News, holds a 45% stake in Refinitiv.

+Schwimmer said two big drivers of change going forward are the increasing importance of data and multi-asset class investment strategies.

 ((huw.jones@thomsonreuters.com; +44 207 542 3326; Reuters Messaging: huw.jones.thomsonreuters.com@reuters.net))